A strategy for finding people infected with SARS-CoV-2: optimizing pooled testing at low prevalence: Comparison with Dorfman

 and the number of tests required per person is

-In the last step, we assumed the prevalence $p$ to be small.
-The number of tests per person is minimised for $k=\sqrt{p} N$, and the optimal group size is $1/\sqrt{p}$.
+In the last step, we assumed that $p\ll 1$.
+The number of tests per person is minimised when the group size $N=1/\sqrt{p}$.
 The expected number of tests per person, at the optimal group size, is approximately $2\sqrt{p}$.

-Let us compare these results with those obtained using our hypercube algorithm.
-Assuming Poisson statistics, the expected number of tests per person is given by
+Let us compare these results with those obtained using our hypercube algorithm at large $D$.
+Assuming Poisson statistics for the number of infected individuals $k$ in a group of size $N$, with $\lambda=p N$, the expected number of tests per person is given by

-where $r_m$ denotes the number of runs of our hypercube algorithm needed to identify all infected individuals.
-Each run consists of $e \ln N$ tests.
-We shall ignore any changes in the argument of the logarithm due to fewer than $N$ tests sometimes being needed.
-These changes are unimportant at large $N$.
-For $m=1,2$ or 3, $r_m=m$.
-For larger $m$, more than $m$ runs may be needed.
-Setting $r_m=m+c_m$ for $m>3$, the $c_m$ denote the average excess number of runs.
-They are tedious but straightforward to compute.
+where $r_k$ denotes the number of rounds of slicing tests, and $e\ln N$ is the number of tests in each round as explained in Section \ref{sectii}.
+In the second, approximate equation, we have set $r_k\approx k$.
+For $k=1-3$ this is exact, as explained in Section \ref{sectiv}.
+For $k>3$ more than $k$ rounds may be needed.
+Let $r_k=k+c_k$ where $c_k$ is the average excess number of rounds of slicing tests (and is nonzero only for $k>3$).
+These numbers are tedious but straightforward to compute.
 The first few are: $c_4={1\over 3}$, $c_5={16\over 33}$, $c_6={37\over 54}$.
-In any case, they turn out to be unimportant, because the minimum of (\ref{a3}) is dominated by contributions from low $m$.
+In any case, they turn out to be unimportant because the minimum of (\ref{a3}) is dominated by contributions from lower $k$.
+Note that, in the large $D$ approximation, we ignore any changes in the argument of the logarithm due to fewer than $N$ tests sometimes being needed.
+These changes are unimportant at large $D$ but become important at lower $D$ and are carefully taken into account in Appendices \ref{psok}-\ref{appt}.

-The last expression in (\ref{a3}) represents the approximation that the $c_m$ corrections are neglected.
+The last expression in (\ref{a3}) represents the approximation that the $c_k$ corrections are neglected.
 The first term diverges at small $N$, and the second diverges at large $N$.
 Thus, a minimum exists.
 It is located at $\lambda =p N\approx 0.350$, independent of $p$.
-For such a small value of $\lambda$, contributions from higher $m$ are strongly suppressed.
+For such a small value of $\lambda$, contributions from $k>3$ are strongly suppressed.
 One subtlety is that, at very low $p$, since $N=\lambda/p$, for the relevant values of $\lambda$ the argument of the logarithm becomes very large, so its derivative with respect to $\lambda$ becomes suppressed with respect to its value.
 This effect means that, for extremely small $p$, the derivative of the corrections can compete with the derivative of the logarithm.
 We have checked that only for $p<10^{-10}$ does this alter the minimum value of $\lambda$ by more than $0.01$.
-Hence, for all practical purposes, we can safely ignore the $c_m$ corrections.
+Hence, for all practical purposes, we can safely ignore the $c_k$ corrections.

 The optimal group size and the corresponding minimal number of tests per person are thus given, to an excellent approximation, by